signmotion/flutter_image_converter/README.md

 [GitHub](https://github.com/signmotion/flutter_image_converter).
 Feel free to report issues or create a pull-request there.

+And here is a curated list of how you can help:

+- Report parts of the documentation that are unclear.
+- Fix typos/grammar mistakes.
+- Update the documentation or add examples.
+- Report bugs and scenarios that are difficult to implement.
+- Implement new features by making a pull-request (look below).

 ## TODO (perhaps)

 Once you start using the **FlutterImageConverter**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned: